Idan-Porat/around-express/README.md

 # In this project I've specialized in:

-- MongoDB- Create, add, edit and search through the DB.
+- MongoDB Create, add, edit and search through the DB.
 - Building an API server with Node.js and Express.JS.
 - Routing.
 - Handle requests.